jonburdon/windy-millers-bakery/README.md

 6. [x] Confirmation messages when data has been added / updated / deleted.
 Delete confirm message.
 7. [x] Featured Recipe option
 8. [x] Add animation to the sorting, filtering and displaying of data
-9. [x] Delete function will only mark recipe as 'archived.'
+9. [x] Delete function will only mark recipe as 'archived' by changing 'published' field in the db from on to off.
 To permanently delete, user must enter archive manager and then permanently delete the item.

-Make it clear which features OF CODE have been used.
-Make Defensive design clear
-Form confirm page
-Testing - use dead link checker

- #### <a name="planned-features"></a> Planned Features
+ ### <a name="planned-features"></a> Planned Features

 1. Pagination for more than 20 recipes.